Last updated April 7, 2022

 Panama is a top expat destination for many reasons.
 Property rights are strong, the location is easy to get to for Americans, and Panama is one of the most free-market countries in Latin America.
 They also have attractive second residency options.

-Number one on the Global Property Guide lists for both “long term investment rating” and gross rental property yields per annum is Jordan.
-Best in the world, the country has a 10.65% gross rental yield.
+High up on the Global Property Guide lists for both “long term investment rating” and gross rental property yields per annum is Jordan.
+Best in the world, the country has a 5.92% gross rental yield.
 Rents are paid one year in advance, which makes your job as a property owner much easier and stress-free, and property prices are relatively low.

 For someone looking for an international base, Jordan is situated at the convergence of Europe, Asia and Africa and is one of the most stable countries in the region.
 If you’re interested in starting a business, the country has much better infrastructure, talent and more favorable laws than many countries that are more popular with expats.